 So let's say you want to learn how to sing better, but can't afford to take singing lessons.
 Is it still possible to become a better singer without expert tuition?
 Yes, it is!
 And we're going to look at some of the things you can do to improve your vocals over the next few minutes.

-While not a replacement for proper lessons (Singing lessons can teach you advanced singing techniques that can take your vocals to the next level), they can help you improve until you’re in a position to get professional help.
-So, let’s get started.
+While not a replacement for proper lessons, they can help you improve until you're in a position to get professional help.
+So, let's get started. 🙂

 1. Practice Singing Every Day

 As with any skill, the more you practice, the more proficient you will become.
 Athletes, painters and woodworkers all practice their chosen craft to become as skilled as possible.
 Singing is no different.
 If you want to become an accomplished singer, you need to practice every single day.

 Many aspiring singers take a weekly vocal lesson.
 Then, in the time from one session to the next, they neglect to practice the exercises that were given to them.

 The problem with practicing less frequently, say weekly, is that you forget the good and the bad moments of the last practice.
 It is good to remember the things you did well in the last practice, so you can build upon those things.
 It is just as important to remember what you struggled with, so you will know what you need to work on next time.
 If you are practicing infrequently, it is like starting from square one every single time.